28 window types infographic

 19. Oriel Window

-Oriel WindowAn oriel is a variation of a bay window that is commonly used in the upper floors supported by corbels, brackets, or any other similar structures (see Bay Window).
-It gives a panoramic view of the outside while adding elegance to the property.
+Oriel WindowAn oriel is a variation of a bay window commonly used in upper floors.
+It is usually supported by corbels, brackets, or similar structures (see bay window).
+An oriel gives a panoramic view of the outside while adding elegance to the property.
 Like bay windows, oriels extend the room’s interior space to which they are attached, often a nook adjacent to the interior walls of the window.

 Oriels are common on Queen Anne buildings, enhancing their architectural symmetry, which is a distinct feature of this style.